aidabensouikivo2/SFOA-Migration-Tools/README.md

 - SFOA Status: Indicates whether the metadata component is "In Scope" or "Out Of Scope".

 3)- Ensure that all metadata entries of the same type are grouped together in the Excel spreadsheet (allMetadata.xlsx) before running the tool.
 Avoid mixing metadata types.

 4)- Run the script using the command node generatePackageXmlFile.js.

 5)- Follow the prompts to provide the path to the allMetadata.xlsx file.

-The script ensures that metadata entries of the same type are grouped together in the generated package.xml, avoiding repetition of the same metadata type.
 The generated package.xml file is created in the same directory as allMetadata.xlsx and can be used with Salesforce Metadata API for deployment.